paddycull/paddycull.github.io/_posts/2020-03-17-New-JekyllBlogPost PowerShell function.md

 New-JekyllBlogPost -PostTitle "New-JekyllBlogPost PowerShell function" -Categories "PowerShell", "Jekyll" -Tags "automation"
 ```

-This creates a new file called '2020-03-17-New-JekyllBlogPost PowerShell function.md', in whatever directory the $LocalPostDirectory variable of teh function is set to, and sets the category and tags.
-It also sets the date in the Jekyll file to the current date time.
+This creates a new file called '2020-03-17-New-JekyllBlogPost PowerShell function.md', in whatever directory the **$LocalPostDirectory** variable of the function is set to, and sets the category and tags.
+Note the current date is set in the filename, as required by Jekyll.
+It also sets the date in the Jekyll file to the current date time in the required format.
 Code snippets and explanations are below.

 ## The Code
 The **datetime** parameter is set to the current date and time in the correct format for Jekyll, within the function declaration itself;